Chapter 7. WRESTLING WITH AN ANGEL: MARY McCARTHY AND I ON THE MAT CALLED ULYSSES

 "Mr. Bloom," you say, "can be called a symbol of eternal recurrence--the wandering Jew, Ulysses the voyager--but he is a symbol thickly incarnate."
 Yes indeed, but a vessel of flabbergasting contradictions.
 Homer's heroic voyager was also a fiercely aggressive warrior, and after he finally returns to his palace on the island kingdom of Ithaca, he kills every one of the suitors merely for camping out there in hopes that his wife Penelope will agree to marry one of them.
 Just how, dear Mary, can this character be "naturally" re-enacted by an ardent, mild-mannered pacifist who has never left his native Ireland in his life, whose sole experience of sea-going was a little bout of afternoon rowing with wife and child in which his totally inept management of the oars nearly swamped the boat, and who--after he finally gets back to home and wife Molly--re-enters with "equanimity" (!) a marriage bed imprinted not just by Molly but also by another "human form, male, not his"--namely that of the utterly shameless suitor named Blazes Boylan, who bedded Molly at about 4:00 PM. and will pay no price of any kind--let alone his life--for doing so, Can these two characters have anything in common?

-Actually it turns out they can--because amazingly enough, Joyce makes us see the soul of Odysseus / Ulysses shining right through that the flesh of Leopold Bloom, so long as you've been coded into the color que sanno--those who know, the Joycean cognoscenti.
+Actually it turns out they can--because amazingly enough, Joyce makes us see the soul of Odysseus / Ulysses shining right through the flesh of Leopold Bloom, so long as you've been coded into the color que sanno--those who know, the Joycean cognoscenti.
 In Chapter 4, the Homeric title "Calypso" implicitly links Bloom's wife Molly to Homer's sexy nymph (Ulysses' last squeeze before he heads home) even though Molly will later play the part of stay-at-home Penelope (another contradiction!).
 But as she lies in bed waiting for Bloom to bring her breakfast, this not very observant Jewish man goes out to buy a pork kidney (!) for his own breakfast (his first wandering of the day) and returns to find slipped under the door of his house a letter that breaks his heartbeat:

 Two letters and a card lay on the hallfloor.
 He stooped and gathered them.
 Mrs Marion Bloom.
 His quickened heart slowed at once.
 Bold hand.
 Mrs Marion.